 Preparing a Joint strategic needs assessment and a joint Health and wellbeing strategy

-Meet elected Board Members for the Health & Wellbeing Board & Sub Groups.
+Meet elected Representatives for the Health & Wellbeing Board Sub Groups 2018-20.
 Click on any of the tabs below to view each individual.

 Email - Karen Stott

 "I have been part of a subgroup in the past and found it very useful group.
 I believe that it is valuable to bring a third sector perspective to the meetings as well as from my own agency and experience."